 -When wisdom teeth are impacted or only emerge part way, a laser can be used to expose the tooth.

 -Decay can be burned away using a laser tool to prep a tooth.

 -Eliminating bacteria from teeth and gums with periodontitis.

 -Activating the gel on teeth for tooth whitening

 There are multiple benefits that laser dentistry has over the old traditional methods.
 Patients do not always need to be put under with anesthesia for some procedures due to the fact that many operations will be painless.
 And a laser incision sterilizes and cauterizes as it cuts.
 Killing 3 birds with one stone!
 Bleeding is also greatly reduced which allows the dentist to be more precise and accurate.

 Talk with your dentist to determine if laser instruments can be used in your coming dental operation.
 Depending upon the patient and procedure, a laser may or may not be the best option.

 If you are interested in laser dentistry, call Dr. Mark Simpson for more information.
-Please contact Simpson Dental Associates to make an appointment at: 304-342-6162, or come by our office in Charleston, West Virginia.
+Please contact Simpson Dental PLLC to make an appointment at: 304-342-6162, or come by our office in Charleston, West Virginia.